stamat/waiter.js/README.md

 Open up the code, it's supersimple and easy to understand! https://github.com/stamat/waiter.js/blob/master/waiter.js

+I wrote this like a gazilion times, and finally got fed up by writing the same code...

 ### Example usage

 Waiting for OKENDO code to load